JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_prep_surf_atm.rst

 .. note::

-   * The use of a file or prescribed value in each scheme namelist has priority on the data in CFILE / CFILEPGD file of namelist NAM_PREP_SURF_ATM.
+   * The use of a file or prescribed value in each scheme namelist has priority on the data in CFILE / CFILEPGD file of namelist :ref:`nam_prep_surf_atm`.

    * CFILE and CFILEPGD can identify the same file.